Why Microsoft’s self-driving car strategy will work

 - Vehicle: The company must either manufacture its own vehicle or find a manufacturing partner to integrate the self-driving car gear.

-Self-driving cars introduce new manufacturing and legal issues that would challenge a company that is mainly in the software business.
-There are a few ways companies overcome these challenges.
+Self-driving cars introduce manufacturing and legal issues that are challenging for companies focused on their software business.
+There are a few ways companies can overcome these challenges.

 How Microsoft’s self-driving car strategy stacks up

-The traditional way to enter an emerging market is to either build the technology yourself or buy it from someone else.
+The traditional ways to enter an emerging market are to build the technology or buy it from someone else.

-In the late 2000s, Google developed its own self-driving car lab, which it later renamed Waymo.
-Waymo develops AI software and hardware for autonomous driving.
+In the late 2000s, Google developed its own self-driving car lab, which it later renamed Waymo, to develop AI software and hardware for autonomous driving.
 Google does not manufacture its own cars and instead relies on the vehicles of other carmakers, such as Toyota, Audi, Fiat Chrysler, and Lexus to test and deploy its technology.

 But Google had a head start, which allowed it to create its own self-driving car unit from scratch.
-Other companies that entered the field later made up for their tardiness by acquiring self-driving car startups.
+Companies that entered the field later made up for their tardiness by acquiring self-driving car startups.
 Examples include Amazon’s Zoox acquisition and Intel’s acquisition of MobileEye.

 Tesla is among the few to have a complete self-driving car stack.
 The carmaker has autonomous driving technology integrated into its electric vehicles.
 It also has millions of sold cars that are constantly collecting fresh data to further enhance its algorithms.
 Apple also has plans to manufacture its own self-driving car, though the full details have yet to emerge.